CFEL-CMI/pymepix/README.md

 ## PymePix Python module

-This repository contains the actual `pymepix` framework with the control and data-acquisition (DAQ) functionality, which directly interfaces with the Timepix hardware.
+This repository contains the actual `pymepix` framework, in the directory of the same name, with the control and data-acquisition (DAQ) functionality, which directly interfaces with the Timepix hardware.
 Currently, it works with the SPIDR board.

 `pymepix` provides high level access to Timepix settings and data as well as low level access to SPIDR.